<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <channel>

-<title>Comments on: How to remove keyboard and access memory modules in Sony Vaio PCG-V505 laptop</title>
+Comments on: How to remove keyboard on Sony Vaio PCG-V505 </title>

-<atom:link href="http://www.insidemylaptop.com/remove-keyboard-access-memory-sony-vaio-pcg-v505-laptop/feed/" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.insidemylaptop.com/remove-keyboard-access-memory-sony-vaio-pcg-v505-laptop/feed/" rel="self" type="application/rss+xml" />

 <item>